gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 ## Function Reference Settings

-Function References will show up just above the Function in your scripts.
+Function References will show up just above Functions in your scripts.
 Any time those functions are referenced it will give links to the places referencing them.
-These settings control the Font and Color settings of those References.
-The following are the settings that control these.
+These settings control the Font and Color settings of those References:

 {% highlight xml %}
 <!-- Function Reference Font Settings-->